Junhao20/5600_midterm/README.md

 The questions will be the same as the sample exam, but the dataset is eggs_price data-set in lab4's folder.

+## Quick introduction to this repo

+This repo is built based on Professor Purna's sample code, and I modified and collected into this single repo.
+This can be used for you exam 1, exam 2's material will be published after exam 1.

 ```{r, echo=FALSE,message=FALSE,warning=FALSE}
 library(tidyverse)
 library(ggplot2)